 Falling asleep, he felt good.
 His bed was soft and comfortable.
 Nothing itched, and the walls were silent.
 Everything would work out in his favor.
 It always did.

-The stairs overlooked the kitchen where the sound was coming from.
+The stairs overlooked the kitchen from where the sound came.
 Harry crept down silently, listening intently and watching for movement.
 There was some kind of animal noise for sure, but it was unlike anything he’d heard before.
 It made a quiet buzz but it didn’t sound like an insect.
 He could hear it skittering around intermittently, and then there was near-inaudible mammalian chittering with a strange, alien tone to it.
 It sounded like too many of them at once.
 Then it skittered around again, then silence.

 It must have been behind the kitchen island, just out of his view.
 It occurred to him that he should have grabbed a baseball bat, but he would crush the thing in his fists if he had to.
 For all it had put him through, Harry decided he would prefer that.